szoio/szoio.github.io/_posts/2018-11-10-redux-patterns-and-principles.md

 Then for the typical component we have the following steps:

-1. Connect to redux store
+1. Connect to redux store.
 1. Select the subset of the data store we are interested in with our `selector` function.

     This function must only pick select existing objects, and not create any new objects.
-1. Call `shouldUpdate` to test data for shallow equals
+1. Call `shouldUpdate` to test data for shallow equals.
-1. Split the data into the "valid" and the "all" projections
+1. Split the data into the "valid" and the "all" projections.
-1. If "valid" data is incomplete, fetch more data
+1. If "valid" data is incomplete, fetch more data.
-1. If there is an error, display some sort of error message
+1. If there is an error, display some sort of error message.
 1. If "all" data is incomplete, display a spinner.
-Note this only happens first time round
+Note this only happens first time round.
-1. If "all" data is complete, render it
+1. If "all" data is complete, render it.

 Here's what it might look like in Recompose based pseudocode: